 If you have a professional certification or license, it can be suspended or revoked.
 Adding to the financial harm of lost income is that the state can levy significant fines.
 You may also have difficulty accessing higher education.

-Legal representationHaving a criminal defense attorney in Phoenix, AZ, who is well-experienced in possession, selling and transporting dangerous drugs cases is essential for developing an aggressive defense.
+Legal representationHaving a criminal defense attorney in Phoenix, AZ, who is well-experienced in possession, selling, and transporting dangerous drug cases is essential for developing an aggressive defense.

 In many situations, the prosecution may offer a plea agreement, or the defense can propose a deal if that is the desire of the client, to reduce the seriousness of the charge and the length of the sentence.
 Plea agreements are beneficial to the state by saving taxpayers the expense of a trial.